HERO-MDH/DASS-Differentiable-Architecture-Search-for-Sparse-Neural-Networks/README.md

 ## Inference with Pre-Trained Models

-To reproduce the results reported in the paper, you can use the pretrained models.
+To reproduce the results reported in the paper, you can use the pre-trained models.

-For CIFAR10 we evaulate PR-DARTS-Tiny (Small, Medium,Large) by the following setting:
+For CIFAR10, we evaluate DASS-Tiny (Small, Medium, large) by the following setting:

-- `--source_net`: pathe to the pretrain weights
+- `--source_net`: path to the pre-train weights

-Create the model by run:
+Create the model by running:

 ```
-model= create_model(cl,ll,'PR-DARTS architecture',InitChannels,Layers,10)
+model = create_model(cl,ll,'DASS architecture',InitChannels,Layers,10)
 ```

-Run the following script to generate accuracy and latency and number of parameters:
+Run the following script to generate accuracy, latency, and the number of parameters:

 ```
 cd Scipts && python statics.py
 ```

-## Pruned Architecture search (PR-DARTS)
+## DASS: Differentiable Architecture Search for Sparse Neural Networks
-To carry out pruned architecture search run:
+To run the search algorithm:

 ```
-cd PRDARTS && python train_search.py --unrolled
+cd DASS && python train_search.py --unrolled
 ```
-Note the validation performance in this step does not indicate the final performance of the pruned network.
-One must use a pruning method to the obtained genotype/architecture from scratch.
-Also be aware that different runs would end up with different local minimum.
+Note that the validation performance in this step does not indicate the final performance of the pruned network.
+One must use a pruning method to obtain the genotype or architecture from scratch.
+Also, be aware that different runs would end up with different local minimums.

-- `--layer_type`: select subnet for using PrundConv and PrundLinear
+- `--layer_type`: select a subnet for using PrundConv and PrundLinear
 - `--pruning_ratio`: float number for pruning ratio
 - `--prune_learning_rate`: learning rate for pruning step
 - `--finetune_learning_rate`: learning rate for finetuning step

 ## Pruning Method (HYDRA)

 We will use `hydra/train.py` for all our experiments on the CIFAR-10.
 For ImageNet, we will use `hydra/train_imagenet.py`.
-It provides the flexibility to work with pre-training, pruning, and Finetuning steps.
+It provides the flexibility to work with pre-training, pruning, and fine-tuning steps.

-- `--exp_mode`: select from pretrain, prune, finetune
+- `--exp_mode`: select from pre-train, prune, finetune
 - `--dataset`: cifar10, imagenet
 - `--k`: pruning ratio